Eduard Petiška: Ancient Greek Myths and Legends

 This book, probably the most famous of Petiška's works, was written when he did not believe that the communist regime would ever allow him to write for adults again.
 He conceived it as a "novel about life in Bohemia" – about Czech hopes and despairs, the gods representing particular political ideologies or attitudes.
 This archetypal narration is probably the reason the book is a worldwide success.
 It is not merely a simple retelling of ancient myths – it is a compact account of human life and character.
 This message is understandable in all the many languages it has been translated into (including German, English, Italian, Dutch, Russian, Hungarian, Estonian and Slovenian).
 In France it had been published twenty five times by 2011, and was part of school literature curriculums.

 Ancient Greek Myths and Legends was the key work of Petiška's literary production.
 This theme, which other writers overlooked because they perceived it as too elaborate and trivial, became the basis of his career; he became a favorite storyteller for both children and adults, narrating about pressure and happiness, fidelity and betrayal, and about the brevity and potential of life.

 Death and recognition after 1989

 Eduard Petiška died suddenly (in the manner he had anticipated in his poem "How a Poet Would Like to Die") during his annual stay at the health resort of Mariánské Lázně on 6 June 1987.
 A plaque with his portrait created by Reon Argondian has been placed on the house at 5, Karlovarská Street, where he stayed in Mariánské Lázně.

-The ninety literary works which he left behind remain alive; they are published repeatedly and have been translated into many languages including Chinese, Japanese, Arabic and Vietnamese.
+The ninety literary works which he left behind remain alive; they are published repeatedly and have been translated into many languages including Chinese, Japanese, Arabic, Vietnamese and Esperanto.
 A comprehensive bibliography of his work (both original and translated), edited by Věra Vladyková, was published in 1999.

 Petiška's works were granted many awards after the Velvet Revolution, including the Platinum Award, the Rudolf II Award, and the Franz Kafka Medal.
 In 1997 an asteroid was named after him.